FOOTBALL: Randolphs blows out Fall River/Rio, 41-6, stays in Trailways Conference title race

 “That’s what we expect now,” he said.
 “We expect that every game and that’s what we’re challenging our kids to do to be able to play at that level every game.”

-Rebels coach Cody Schultz knew it was going to be a tough game against the Rockets it would be rough sledding.
+Rebels coach Cody Schultz knew playing against the Rockets it would be rough sledding.

 “It’s one of those games where they came out faster and harder than we did,” he said.
 “At the end of the day, we just need to tune it up.
 I thought the kids had a good week of practice, but we’ve got to get back to the drawing board this week, and get back to working hard.”